bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

         - karma-jasmine-runner@0.9.1: {}
         - deploy-to-bitrise-io@1.3.15: {}

-{% include message_box.html type="info" title="How about using other testing frameworks?" content=" It's worth mentioning that if your workflow contains any testing framework **other than** `Karma Jasmine Test Runner` or `Jasmine Test Runner` steps,  our scanner will interpret your workflow as a building workflow instead of a testing one.
-The reason for this is our scanner couldn't detect a known testing framework like `Karma Jasmine Test Runner` or `Jasmine Test Runner` Steps hence it will run as a primary, but instead of testing, it will **build** your project on the emulator." %}
+{% include message_box.html type="info" title="How about using other testing frameworks?" content=" It's worth mentioning that our scanner knows about Jasmin and Karma Jasmine testing solutions.
+If your project uses another test framework/runner, our the scanner will not be able to generate a test workflow (which would be the `primary` workflow), but it will generate a build workflow.
+Since this workflow is the only one generated, it will be the `primary` workflow." %}

 ## Dependencies